Inge-Marie Eigsti

 Research Interests

-Dr. Eigsti’s research addresses a fundamental challenge in ASD: how to map complex behavioral constructs, such as social communication deficits, onto mechanistic processes in the brain.
-She primarily targets low-level (and particularly non-social) cognitive processes, such as working memory and auditory processing, that may not be specific to the ASD diagnosis, but that can be linked to genetic, neurophysiological or neuroanatomical domains, and that impact socio-communicative behavior.
-The aim is to better understand the pathology of ASD by linking research at the molecular level (genetics), at the neurofunctional level (brain imaging), and at the behavioral level (symptomatology): Her and her team aim to connect complex behaviors to underlying genetic mechanisms.
-Other interest include:
+Dr. Eigsti’s research addresses a fundamental challenge of autism: how complex behavioral constructs, such as social communication abilities, are linked to mechanistic neurocognitive processes.
+Much of her work examines low-level (often, non-social) cognitive processes, such as working memory and auditory processing, that can be linked to genetic, neurophysiological and neuroanatomical domains, and that impact socio-communicative development.
+The aim is to better understand language acquisition and language processing in autism by connecting research at the neurofunctional level (brain imaging) and behavioral (symptomatology) levels.
+Current projects examine:

 Teaching